roq-trading/roq-cpp-samples/README.md

 ## Ubuntu (Not Required!)

-**We recommend using Conda's GCC.
+**We recommend using Conda's build environment!
-Please skip this section if you agree.**

-If you have root access, you may install the build toolchain outside Conda.
+This is only necessary if you want to use Ubuntu's native build environment.**

 	sudo apt-get install -y autoconf autoconf-archive libtool pkgconfig gcc gdb